earljonesjunior/oakst/content/projects/oakstio/index.md

 This is my first time
 ever using a CSS framework and I've got to say, I like it.
 Bulma is what they call utility-first, so styling can get pretty messy (eg. `<h1 class="has-text-primary is-italic is-size-2>`) but it works well with templating where I don't have to redefine the component very often.
-Bulma is also opiniated but it's easy to customize and I think it just looks prettier than the omnipresent [Bootstrap](https://getbootstrap.com/).
+Bulma is also opinionated but it's easy to customize and I think it just looks prettier than the omnipresent [Bootstrap](https://getbootstrap.com/).

 Anyways, this is where I'm at now.
 This post ended up being more autobiographical than I had planned but I